Pelagic Help

 • Site description & overview — What the site is like, what to expect, and any key access notes

-• Live conditions score — The current green/orange/red safety assessment, updated hourly
+• Live conditions score — The current green/orange/red safety assessment, updated every 10 minutes

 • 7-day swell & wind forecast — Site-specific forecast for the week ahead